OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:6

-When Pilate heard this, he asked if the man was a Galilean.
+Upon hearing this, Pilate inquired whether the man was a Galilean.

 ## Luke 23:7